 The group's subsidiaries at 31 March 2022 are set out below.
-Unless otherwise stated, they have share capital consisting solely of equity shares that are held directly by the group, and the proportion of ownership interests held equals the voting rights held by the group.
-The country of incorporation or registration is also their principal place of business.
+Unless otherwise stated, they have share capital consisting solely of equity shares that are held directly by the group,

-Name of Entity Place of Business/ Ownership Interest h eld by the group Ownership Interest held by the Non- Controlling Interest Principal Activities Name of Entity country of incorporation 31-Mar-22 31-Mar-21 31-Mar-22 31-Mar-21 Transcorp Estates Pvt.
+Name of Entity Name of Entity Place of Business/ country of incorporation Ownership Interest he 31-Mar-22 Ownership Interest held by the group Ownership Interest held by the Non- Controlling Interest Name of Entry 31-Mar-21 31-Mar-22 31-Mar-21 Transcorp Estates Pvt.
 Ltd. India 100.00 100.00 - - Renting of Properties RITCO Tours and Travels Pvt.
 Ltd. India 100.00 100.00 - - Business of Travel and tours related activities